asgrim/code-review-checklist/index.md

  * If not automatable, tests must be run manually - make sure it works
  * Prove functionality with E2E tests (e.g. Behat), at least with basic "happy path" scenarios
  * Naming should be explicit, but succinct
+ * Typos, spelling, grammar
+ * Look for general architecture issues - how does this change affect other parts of the application?
+ * Too complex?
+Too simple?